Hello there, yarn lovers! Are there any expecting parents or future favorite aunties among us? Brilliant, let’s talk about The Sweetest Baby Loveys!

 Bunny Lovey

 This author of Bunny Lovey Parts & Pieces crochet pattern is evidently thinking pink!
 We love the lovely vibes this version of Victoria Stewart’s pattern is vibrating with.
-So girly and fresh, right?
-Evidently!
-Wouldn’t you want a lovey like that all to yourself?
-Don’t even try to deny it!

 The original pattern and the photos are available on Ravelry here: